-Are you tired of coming up with easy toddler lunch ideas for daycare?
+Are you tired of coming up with easy school lunch ideas for your children?
 I have two little ones and we are already running around like crazy in the mornings before preschool/daycare – we don’t need the added stress of trying to come up with what to pack in their lunchbox!

 After numerous stressful mornings trying to pull together a semi-decent and healthy lunch for my kids, I decided enough was enough and I was going to eliminate the extra thinking (and decision fatigue) in the mornings.
 I created a master list of all the school lunch ideas to choose from.
 No more frantic searching of the refrigerator and pantry to come up with ideas of what to pack!
 We simply refer to the printable checklist of easy and quick lunchbox ideas, and in no time have a complete, healthy meal to send them off to school!

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I may earn money or products from any of the companies mentioned in this post.
 Purchasing through an affiliate link comes at no extra cost to you.
 Note that my recommendations are included because I think they are they are helpful and useful, not because of commissions I make if you decide to buy something.

 As my daughters are toddlers and in preschool and daycare, they can bring in either hot or cold lunches and their teachers will heat it up for them (if needed.)
 But, if they bring a lunch to be heated, they need to wait while their friends are eating, so we try to not always rely on hot lunches.
 (And, when they start kindergarten, they will not have the luxury of hot lunches anymore!)